aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/threadedcomment/_index.md

 ```

-Gets and sets the text of the comment.
+the text of the comment.

 **Returns:**
 java.lang.String